pmean/build-website/text/08/BasicScientists-08.md

 aimed at basic scientists (as opposed to public health students and clinical scientists).
 I offered a few general recommendations.

-Robin Penslar\'s book on Research Ethics should be incorporated somewhere into any researcher\'s curriculum.
+Robin Penslar's book on Research Ethics should be incorporated somewhere into any researcher's curriculum.
 I would think that a class on Statistics is as good a place as any, as many problems with ethics involve data fudging, violation of statistical protocols, and carelessness with private data.
 These are issues that Statisticians can